EXCLUSIVE-China search giant Baidu considers making own electric vehicles -sources

 Building cars would represent a dramatic development in Baidu's push to diversify income streams as growth plateaus in its core search business, where revenue grew just 2% last year.

-Baidu's Nasdaq-listed shares got a 5% boost in premarket trading.
-Shares of Geely's Hong-Kong-listed subsidiary, Geely Automobile Holdings 0175.HK, were up as much as 5% in the afternoon.
-Shares of GAC rose about 1%.

-(Reporting by Yingzhi Yang and Yilei Sun in Beijing and Brenda Goh in Shanghai Editing by Christopher Cushing, Robert Birsel)
+(Reporting by Yingzhi Yang and Yilei Sun in Beijing and Brenda Goh in Shanghai Editing by Christopher Cushing and Robert Birsel)

 ((louise.heavens@thomsonreuters.com;))